xaviermignot/xaviermignot.github.io/_posts/2021-03-07-my-take-on-azure-certifications.md

 In the short term I do not plan to try another Microsoft exam, I will have to renew 3 of my certifications this year anyway.
 As I always have something new to learn in mind, I would like to expand my knowledge on infrastructure as code.
 I have already tried Terraform a little bit, I will probably deep more into it and try the associate exam.
 And as life is not all about technology, I also try to expand my knowledge on music theory, and I have to work on the theoretical part of my flying lessons.
-It's one my mottos in my life: *"always try to learn, always be a noob at something"*.
+It's one of my mottos in life: *"always try to learn, always be a noob at something"*.

 Thanks for reaching the very bottom of this (long) post, next time I might write one about how I prepare for an exam.
 Meanwhile, happy learning ! 🤓